rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 rewrite vs improve tradeoff in the Way of Rhea engine
 - Controller support was added, controls glyphs shown in game automatically reflect the most recently used input device
-- Fixes a bug reported by multiple users where undo/redo resulted in a temporary slowdown due to a lack of communication with the sleep system
+- Fixes a player reported bug where undo/redo resulted in a temporary slowdown due to a lack of communication with the sleep system
 - More puzzles!

 [wor]: https://store.steampowered.com/app/1110620?utm_campaign=tmirgd&utm_source=n23